-A lake and Streambed Alteration Agreement will be obtained for the proposed project.
+A Lakebed and Streambed Alteration Agreement will be obtained for the proposed project.
+An encroachment permit will be required from the Central Valley Flood Protection Board.

-12. Please describe if there are any anticipated water quality or other environmental impacts associated with the propose recharge project (if so, please describe the mitigation measures that will be taken to remedy or offset those impacts):
+12. Please describe if there are any anticipated water quality or other environmental impacts associated with the proposed recharge project (if so, please describe the mitigation measures that will be taken to remedy or offset those impacts):